Araf192/Drug-Review_NLP/README.md

 ![image](https://user-images.githubusercontent.com/115564942/230516200-06ef19cb-2416-4c2a-9095-2996af064a44.png)

 ## Model Evaluation
 For multi-class classification problem, Accuracy is the best metric.
-In terms of Accuracy, Logistic Regression > XGBoost > Naive Bayes Classifier
+In terms of Accuracy, Logistic Regression > XGBoost > Naive Bayes Classifier. \
 Based on the Accuracy metric, Logistic Regression is the best model to predict patient's condition based on drug review.

 ## Next Steps